South Colony Lakes (12,000′), Sangre de Cristo Range

 The South Colony Basin lies in the heart of southern Colorado’s Sangre de Cristo Range, home of the South Colony Lakes.
 Surrounded by Crestone Needle (14,197′), Humboldt Peak (14,064′), and Broken Hand Peak (13,573′), the basin is one of the most beautiful alpine settings in the Southern Rockies.

 It was once possible to drive a vehicle to within a half-mile of the lakes, where most climbers set up a camp.
-Today, low-clearance drivers walk 2.75 miles up the road to the upper trailhead.
-It’s another 2.5 miles from there along the closed road to the old trailhead, where the trail bends to the right and heads into the basin.
+Today, low-clearance vehicles park at the lower trailhead and walk 2.75 miles up the road to the upper trailhead.
+It’s another 2.5 miles from there along the closed road to the old trailhead, where the trail heads into the basin.

 View of Upper South Colony Lake with Crestone Needle (14,197′) in the middle, behind and to the right is Crestone Peak (14,294′) – the second highest in the Sangre de Cristo mountain range

 The trail follows the permanently closed old 4×4 road.
 At about 2.6 miles from the upper trailhead you reach a trail junction and turn right, leaving the road and continuing west along a single track trail.
 After a mile on this trail, you reach tree line and continue through willows to the north of the creek and Lower South Colony Lake.
 Follow the trail northwest up the hillside above to the upper lake and take in the views.